-Take your boxwood balls and cut some of the plastic net-like interior, just enough so the balls can fit tightly on the step
+Take your boxwood balls and cut some of the plastic net-like interior, just enough so the balls can fit tightly over the top of the sticks.

 One of my topiary balls was sliding down the stick a little bit too much, so I wired some of that interior netting to the sticks.
 (You’ll find most of these faux boxwood balls are hollow with an interior plastic netting that all the leaves attach to.)

-Like I mentioned, boxwood topiaries are great to have around the house because they work for all seasons.
+As I mentioned, boxwood topiaries are great to have around the house because they work for all seasons.
 I love that they are the one decoration in the house I never have to change out.
 This Christmas I plan on adding some little LED lights to mine!
 To see the full post go to: Christmas Front Porch Ideas on a Budget

-Spring reminds me of new life but also consistency.
+Any change of season reminds me of God’s consistency.
 God tells us in Revelation 21:5 that He will make all things new one day.
 Until then, we have spring’s reminder of the renewal and restoration that comes from only Him.

 As God’s all about making things new, He offers us rejuvenation from life’s hardships and worries today.
 Just as God cares for the birds of the air and the flowers of the field, He personally cares about your every care and concern.

-Want do see more outdoor decor ideas from Renovated Faith?
+Want to see more outdoor decor ideas from Renovated Faith?
 CLICK HERE.